chrismazi/CropIntel/README.md

 Purpose:
 ---------------
-The purpose of this repository is to develop an AI-powered system that assists farmers by providing:
+The purpose of this repository is to develop an AI-powered system that assists farmers by providing an efficient and accurate solution for their plant.
+Given the limited time and the complexity of the tasks, our team of five divided the work among three active members to ensure timely delivery.
+Despite the challenges, we successfully implemented key features, focusing on pest and plant disease detection. others are as follow:

 Crop Recommendations:
 --------------------------